JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 In essence,

 - the composables should call `ViewModel` methods in its event handlers, and
 - the state-hoisting composables should observe `ViewModel`'s properties rather than define their own state.
 In this way, the state will be hoisted by the `ViewModel` and the composables will just be observers.
-This makes them even “thinner” and more testable.
+This makes them even "thinner" and more testable.

 How to achieve it?